An Attention-based Feature Memory Design for Energy-Efficient Continual Learning: Introduction

-Energy-efficient continual learning has become a practical necessity for real-world applications that need to adapt in real time on resource-constrained platforms~\citep{chavan2023towards, shi2024towards, Trinci2024, xiao2024hebbian}.
-Meanwhile, most CL progress to date targets image~\citep{Trinci2024, chavan2023towards, shi2024towards} and language tasks~\citep{li2025lsebmcl, wang2024comprehensivesurveycontinuallearning}.
+Energy-efficient continual learning (EECL) has become a practical necessity for real-world applications that require real-time adaptation on resource-constrained platforms~\citep{chavan2023towards, shi2024towards, Trinci2024, xiao2024hebbian}.
+Meanwhile, most CL progress to date targets image~\citep{Trinci2024,chavan2023towards,shi2024towards} and language tasks~\citep{li2025lsebmcl,wang2024comprehensive}.
 In contrast, tabular data streams remain underexplored.
 Tabular models that excel on static datasets do not transfer directly to non-stationary streams with tight memory, compute, and energy budgets.
 Existing CL methods rarely target these constraints.
 In particular, replay-based strategies rely on buffers that grow over time, increasing storage and compute, and hindering on-device deployment.
 This gap motivates methods for tabular streaming CL that sustain accuracy under distribution shift while operating at low energy cost, with fixed memory, and without storing raw examples.
-Achieving this under strict resource budgets while mitigating catastrophic forgetting remains a central challenge for Green AI~\citep{Henderson2020, Bouza_2023, Trinci2024, Rozycki2025}.
+Moreover, trade-offs between energy consumption and predictive performance matter in lower-stakes domains, especially when the cost of electricity is taken into account.
+Achieving this under strict resource budgets while mitigating catastrophic forgetting remains a central challenge for Green AI~\citep{Henderson2020, Bouza2023, Trinci2024}.